EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/src/readme.md

 * rosdistro: kinetic
 * rosversion: 1.12.13

- ### MiRo Workstation Setup
+ ### MiRo Workstation
 Download the [Miro Developer kit](http://labs.consequentialrobotics.com/miro/mdk/).

 Follow the instructions from Consequential Robotics [Miro: Prepare Workstation](https://consequential.bitbucket.io/Developer_Preparation_Prepare_workstation.html) to set up your workstation to work with MiRo.
 Strictly follow the instructions in the Install MDK section as the following steps will rely on this.

-Not necessary to make static IP for your workstation (laptop) while setting up connection with MiRo.
+It is not necessary to make static IP for your workstation (laptop) while setting up connection with MiRo.

  ### Navigation